SyncMaster7/deng-hydro-climate/README.md

 The source code in this repository is available under the [MIT License](LICENSE).

-Data used in this project is sourced from the Estonian Environment Agency (Keskkonnaagentuur) and is published under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licence.
+Data used in this project is sourced from the Estonian Environment Agency and is published under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licence.
 Attribution: Keskkonnaagentuur, [keskkonnaportaal.ee](https://www.keskkonnaportaal.ee).

 ---